New Driveway Cost

 • Maintenance costs — £280 to £900 to reseal the driveway every 3 to 5 years

 Next, we have concrete drives.
 The average cost of materials in this case is likely to end up between £60 and £90 per m², so it's one of the more expensive options.
-Poor quality ground might also need to be dug out deeper, which can increase labour time and costs.
+Poor quality ground might also need to be dug out deeper, which can increase how much concrete driveway contractors cost to hire.

 Concrete driveway installation costs usually pay off in the long run as these driveways are particularly durable, often lasting for 25–50 years.
-As they come in different colours and patterns, concrete drives may increase the curb appeal and value of your home more than many other driveway options.
+As they come in different colours and patterns (imprinted concrete), concrete drives may increase the curb appeal and value of your home more than many other driveway options.

 Concrete drives can be more vulnerable to damage from cold weather than most types of driveways.
 Naturally, this means concrete drives can end up requiring more maintenance more often than other options.
 Also, concrete driveways cannot be simply topped up and must be replaced entirely when they are beyond economic repair.